ruanyf/react-demos/README.md

 );
 ```

-## Form
+## Demo8: Form

-The `value` property of Form components, such as <input>, <textarea>, and <option>, is unaffected by any user input.
+The `value` property of Form components, such as &lt;input$gt;, &lt;textarea$gt;, and &lt;option$gt;, is unaffected by any user input.
 If you wanted to update the value in response to user input, you could use the onChange event.

 ```js
 var Input = React.createClass({